mimbert/soundbrowser/README.md

   * m : toggle display of metadata pane

+  * ctrl-r : reset sound player

+  * f5 : scroll to selected directory and file if needed

   * mouse right-click : context menu to reload a sound

 ## Command line options